ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-manage.md

 * transform the data to the FeatureBase bit-columnar format
 * write that data to target database tables.

+{: .note}
+Tables defined by ingest source files are created if they do not already exist.

 ## Perform data modeling

 {% include /concepts/summary-data-modeling.md %}